 Blockchain, while seemingly complicated, is very simple in nature: the block chain is a series of timestamped data records that link together, forming the “chain”.
 To create transactions, a hash of the previous transaction is recorded and the public key of the recipient is used by the signer, along with the private key of the signer.
 All transactions require the signer to have their private key; without this, you’re out of luck – no transaction.

-Blockchain’s intent is to replace an external, trusted third party (including the need for certificate authorities), and also prevent anyone from being able to go backwards and cover their tracks if they corrupted an entry.
-The technology works on the following properties:
+The goal of blockchain is to replace an external, trusted third party (including the need for certificate authorities), as well as to prevent anyone from going backwards and covering their tracks if they corrupted an entry.
+The technology is based on the following characteristics:

 - Log replication – To create resiliency, log-based replication is increasingly used for distributed systems to replicate logs to all peers in the network.